rosey99/minsible/readme.md

 - Upgrade packaging tools.

-    `env/bin/pip install --upgrade pip setuptools`
+    `pip install --upgrade pip setuptools`

-- Install the project in editable mode.
-This should also install the latest Ansible.
+- Install the latest Ansible, along with the wheel package for MarkupSafe:

+    `pip install wheel ansible'

+  In a fresh venv, this will likely install a number of Ansible dependencies.

+### Installing

+- Clone or download the minsible source directory from git, you may need to install git if not already installed.
+  To install directly using pip:

-    `env/bin/pip install -e PATH_TO_MINSIBLE_DIR`
+    `pip install -e git+https://github.com/rosey99/minsible.git#egg=minsible`

-- Enter the root directory of your python virtual environment.

-    `cd env`
+## Running the Sample Playbook

 - Run the test playbook.